 As a transfer student, it’s important to address the elephant in the room when writing your personal statement: Why are you looking to transfer schools?
 Your new institution may be concerned that you are undedicated or have had problems working with your professors or advisors.
 All institutions desire graduate students that become a credit to the school, so be prepared to create a strong statement – and even meet the selection committee in person to explain why you want a transfer.

 5. Get Recommendation Letters

-6. Submit Your Application
+6. Submit Your Application & Apply for Credit Transfers

 To do this, you’ll need to arrange for your grad school credits to be transferred to your new institution.
-You want to make sure to transfer as many credits as possible, to make sure as much of your hard work as possible is counted towards your degree.
+You want to make sure that you transfer as many credits as possible (since you’ve put a lot of hard work into your degree).

 7. Wait for Approval

 Once you’ve put in your application, the only thing left to do is wait!
 Remember: There’s no guarantee that your new school will accept all your credits, so wait for the green light before proceeding.
 If the school doesn’t accept all your graduate credits, you may want to consider other institutions (or stick with your current program instead).